vocdoni/docs/docs/architecture/services/vochain.md

 ## How it works

-The nicest thing about tendermint is that the [core](https://docs.tendermint.com/) handles the network and consensus layers, so you only need to implement the logic of the application - the state machine itself.
+The nicest thing about Tendermint is that its [core](https://docs.tendermint.com/) handles the network and consensus layers, so you only need to implement the logic of the application.
+This is, the state machine itself.

-What must the state machine accomplish?
+What does the state machine have to accomplish?
 - Creation of a voting process
 - Cancellation of an existing voting process
 - Vote casting